dmlc/xgboost/doc/jvm/index.rst

   XGBoost4J-Spark now requires Spark 2.3+.
 Latest versions of XGBoost4J-Spark uses facilities of `org.apache.spark.ml.param.shared` extensively to provide for a tight integration with Spark MLLIB framework, and these facilities are not fully available on earlier versions of Spark.

+.. note:: CDH Hadoop is incompatible with XGBoost4J-Spark

+  The use of `CDH distribution of Hadoop <https://www.cloudera.com/products/open-source/apache-hadoop/key-cdh-components.html>`_ is known to cause `issues <https://github.com/dmlc/xgboost/issues/3737>`_ with XGBoost4J-Spark.
+Until further notice, please use Apache Hadoop from Maven Central.

 Installation from maven repo
 ============================